Build Your Library – Level 0 ( Kindergarten – Age 4-6 )

 Build Your Library – Level 12 ( Grade 12 – Age 16-18 )

-American History – This level is a deep dive into American History, from the first Americans before exploration to modern day.
+American History – This level is a deep dive into American History, from the first Americans before exploration to the modern day.
 We’ll be exploring the major events of America’s turbulent history and witnessing how people have changed (or stayed the same) throughout our history.
 You’ll study both American Government and Economics, as well as explore digital photography as an art form.

 Harry Potter and the Sorcerer’s Stone Unit Study